OrShahar1/Cake_bot-/README.md

-# Cake meeting bot-
+# Cake meeting bot
-# Designed for high-tech companies that hold group meetings with food
+# Returns the taste to meetings

 The bot that will help you manage your refreshments at the meetings